transferwise/currency-flags/README.md

 # currency-flags

-This package outputs two CSS files (minified and unminified) with classes for currency codes using base64 background images inlined.
+This package outputs two CSS files (minified and unminified) with classes for currency codes.

+> **Major version bump:** Note that v3 of this library no longer inlines the images with base64 encoding, instead referencing them by transferwise.com asset URL.
+To continue self-hosting images, please stay on v2.

 ## How to use